Shilo/CrowBot/README.md

 ##Run
 Mac:
-* Open the appropriate 'command' file or run the below command(s) in terminal.
+* Open the appropriate 'command' file in 'exe/mac/' or run the below command(s) in terminal.

 Windows:
 * Run the below command(s) in command prompt.